-"Via" is my debut as a Director.
-Directed and created, as much as possible, by my myself at Blue Zoo Animation Studios, Via has gone on now to win several awards and be selected for many festivals, as well as being featured in a few magazines.
+"Via" is a short animated film, Directed by Izzy Burton and Produced at Blue Zoo Animation, Via has gone on to be long-listed for a BAFTA, win several awards and be selected for many festivals, as well as being featured in several magazines.
 Released to the public in January 2018, Via premiered at MPC London on the 23rd of November 2017.

 Synopsis: A short animated film that tells the journey of life through the use of epic, beautiful environments and meaningful character animation.
 It shows how we should open our eyes to the good things that happen every day, to the experiences we share with the people we love, and the silver linings and the lessons to be learnt in even the lowest times.

 Via started as a simple idea for a man to transition through changing environments, optimising the use of epic landscapes and tiny characters - this was to play to my strengths in environment art.
 Regardless to the characters size, and the fact they don't have faces, I wanted to tell a story that was emotive and relatable ... this meant that eventually, as the story developed, we added more characters to create this strong direction for the story, to add emotion and to show the importance of relationships in the man's life.
 I loved directing the animation to make sure that the acting told the story we wanted to tell but remained subtle.
 My colleagues at Blue Zoo created, rigged and animated the 3D characters.
 Colour, atmosphere and epic scale played a part in carrying the story and you can read more about that in the links below.